mattlima/mooog/README.md

 - `periodic_wave_length`: The `PeriodicWave` generator functions calculate up to this many partials. *Default: 2048*
 - `curve_length`: The `WaveShaper` curve generator functions produce `Float32Array`s of this length. *Default: 65536*
 - `fake_zero`: This number is substituted for zero to prevent errors when zero is passed to an exponential ramp function. *Default: 1 / 65536*
+- `allow_multiple_audiocontexts`: Browsers differ in how many `AudioContext` instances they support.
+Safari supports one, Chrome supports 6, and Firefox appears to have no limit.
+Therefore, by default, Mooog reuses the same AudioContext even if you initialize multiple Mooog objects, but you can override that with this option. *Default: false*

 ### Creating AudioNodes